 We reserve the right to request a deposit upon approval before the works can commence.
 The deposit amount may vary depending on the customisation size and other factors.
 The deposit is non refundable, the only exception being cancellation of job before any works have been started.

-With every customisation we will automatically include a Customisation Maintenance Agreement (CMA) which is a recurring fee charged at 20% per annum (paid monthly) on the full price of the customisation (before any discounts were applied).
+Considering this, with every customisation we will automatically include a Customisation Maintenance Agreement (CMA) which is a recurring fee charged at 20% per annum (paid monthly) on the full price of the customisation (before any discounts were applied).

-We rely on you to advise us of any customisation breaks.
+However, we rely on you to advise us of any customisation breaks.
 As the CMA does not give you any precedence in the development queue (though we do take into account the urgency of your request) we urge you to contact us as soon as possible with full details of the issue, including the date you first noticed the problem and screen captures or other samples that clearly illustrate the problem.

-The CMA only covers fixes to customisations where the break was caused by a simPRO update.
+The CMA only covers fixes to customisations where the break was caused by a Simpro Premium update.
 It does not cover any functional changes you may request, or breaks caused by modifications by the client or any other entity; these will be quoted separately.
 For example, if you use a customisation to import a file from a third party, and the third party then changes the file format, this will not be covered by the CMA.
 It will be treated as any other change of requirements, requiring a new scope and quote.

 We do not typically write these applications for you but we do have a list of recommended partners who can write applications and integrations to assist you with your application and data requirements.

-If you believe many businesses have requirements similar to what you want, please post your idea on the Ideas Forum by going to Help > Submit an Idea in simPRO.
+If you believe many businesses have requirements similar to what you want, please post your idea on the Ideas Forum by going to Help > Submit an Idea in Simpro Premium.
 If other clients vote for your request, it may get implemented in the core product as part of our regular release schedule.